Another Sunday, another adventure

-People stand in the road peering intently at the trees.
+As I pedal on, I soon notice people standing in the road peering intently at the trees.
 I follow their gaze and find an enormous colony of flying foxes hanging off every available perch along a 50 metre stretch of trees.
 They are nattering away and occasionally one unfurls their impressive wings and moves from one branch to another.
 It’s clear the size of the colony is damaging the trees.

 My sense of the layers of human anger and desperation which permeate this place is growing now.
 There’s a sort of piling on: the displaced Burramattagal people; the convicts toiling to make European food grow in Australian soil; the century and a half of inmates who served time in this gaol and the people whose lives they impacted in destructive ways; even the singular loss of Lady Fitzroy.

 Now to add one final layer, well, several layers in one: So, it’s on to The Female Factory.